This page provides answers to the following questions:

 You should consult with an attorney who specializes in employment or labor law.
 An attorney practicing in any other area, no matter how competent, won't have the experience you need to prove your claim.
 Employment law is a highly specialized and an ever-changing area of the law with significant gray areas.
 Retain someone who has represented individual employees, not employers.

-For more information on potential sources for employment lawyers, see the Workplace Fairness resources page:
+For more information on potential sources for employment lawyers, see the Workplace Fairness attorney directory:

 For other practical information about working with attorneys, see the following pages: